data-science-ucsb/ds-website/blog/2021-kickoff.md

 To recap:
 * Project group leader, Connor Levenson, went over his freshman year project that dealt with predicting drafted NFL quarterbacks, which he had presented at the Spring Showcase!

-* The Beginner Pipeline, Intermediate Pipeline, and Project Groups will be starting against next Tuesday, January 12
+* The Beginner Pipeline, Intermediate Pipeline, and Project Groups will be starting again next Tuesday, January 12

 * To replace last quarter's mentorships, we will be launching our Big-Little social program, and through these groupings, we hope we can provide a way to meet and socialize with other students in your year and major!
 Sign-ups to be a Big or Little can be found on the Big-Little tab right above!